jkimlab/TAMA/README.md

         [Run a container]
         docker run -it [image_name] /bin/bash

-        !
-PLEASE CHECK !
-        * When you finish the installation, please add a path of jellyfish to PATH.
-        * If you miss it, every process associated with Kraken could be not appropriately worked, including creating database and taxonomy analysis.
-        * (The jellyfish program is included in TAMA/tools directory)

 * Running TAMA with an example dataset and an example reference database

         * If you want to test whether the installation is successful, set the prepared examples and run example command file.
-        * (Please check!)
-This requires more than 30GB of memory.
+        * [ PLEASE CHECK! ] This requires more than 30GB of memory.
         * This command file generates an example reference database and runs TAMA with an example dataset.